-aboteur

-by Frederic Moyersoen

 Players: 3-10

-Age: 8+ years Playing time: approx. 30 minutes
+Age: 8+ years

+Playing time: approx. 30 minutes
-28 gold nugget cards

-7 gold-diggers

-4 saboteurs
+Contents:

 Idea of the Game

 The players take on the part of dwarves.
 Either they are gold-diggers, working their tunnels ever deeper into the mountain in search of treasures, or they are saboteurs trying to put obstacles into the diggers' path.
-The members of each group should support each other, even though often they can only guess who is what.
+The members of each group should support each other, once they figure out who is on their side.
 If the gold-diggers manage to create a path to the treasure, they are duly rewarded with nuggets of gold, while the saboteurs have to leave empty-handed.
 However, should the gold-diggers fail, the saboteurs reap the reward.
-Only when the gold is split up are the roles revealed.
 After three rounds, the player with the most nuggets wins.

 Preparation

 Separate the cards into path, action, nugget and dwarf cards.

 The number of gold-diggers and saboteurs needed depends on the number of players.
 Put the remaining dwarf cards back into the box, they will not be needed for the rest of the game.

 - 3 players: 1 saboteur and 3 gold-diggers

 - 4 players: 1 saboteur and 4 gold-diggers

 - 5 players: 2 saboteurs and 4 gold-diggers

 - 6 players: 2 saboteurs and 5 gold-diggers

 - 7 players: 3 saboteurs and 5 gold-diggers

-- 8 players: 3 saboteurs and 6 gold-diggers

-- 9 players: 3 saboteurs and 7 gold-diggers
+- 8 players: 3 saboteurs and 6 gold-diggers • 9 players: 3 saboteurs and 7 gold-diggers

-- 10 players: all dwarf cards
+• 10 players: all dwarf cards

-Put the appropriate numbers of gold-diggers and saboteurs into one stock and shuffle.
-Each player is dealt one card, which he looks at and puts face-down on the table in front of himself without revealing his role to any of the other players.
-The remaining card is put aside (also face-down) until the end of the round.
+Put the appropriate numbers of gold-diggers and saboteurs into one deck and shuffle.
+Each player is dealt one card, which he looks at and puts face down on the table in front of himself without revealing his role to any of the other players.
+The remaining card is put aside (also face down) until the end of the round.

-Among the 44 path cards, there are one start card (showing a ladder) and three finish cards.
+Among the 44 path cards, there are one start card (showing a ladder) and three goal cards.
 One of the latter shows the treasure, the other two merely a stone.
-Shuffle the finish cards and put them (face-down) on the table together with the start card (face-up), as shown in the illustration below.
-Over the course of the game, a maze of pathways from the start card to the finish cards is created.
+Shuffle the goal cards and put them (face down) on the table together with the start card (face-up), as shown in the illustration below.
+Over the course of the game, a maze of pathways from the start card to the goal cards is created.
 Note that these pathways may extend beyond the borders of the 5 by 9 card pattern indicated in the illustration.

-face-down finish card
+Put the remaining path cards and all action cards into one deck, shuffle and deal out a number of cards to each player, which also depends on the number of players in the game:

+face down goal card

+seven card widths' space

 one card length's space

-start card
+face down goal card

-seven card widths' space
+one card length's space